Contributor Kim Kerr learns a little more about the history of one of the most important heritage buildings in Downtown Collingwood: Tremont House

 There’s little doubt Tremont project raises the bar for the restoration of heritage architecture across Ontario and will no doubt serve as a model for others seeking to preserve small-town Canada’s architectural heritage.

 Tremont House Bookstore & Studios

-Since reopening way back in September of 2010, the historic Tremont House on Simcoe Street in Collingwood has attracted a variety of interesting (and successful) businesses as tenants.
-Walk through the beautifully restored main entrance with its heavy wooden door and you’re presented with an option to enter the delightful The Tremont Café on one side – one of the top restaurants in Collingwood – or artists’ studios and a bookshop on the other.
+Since reopening way back in September of 2010, the historic Tremont House on Simcoe Street in Collingwood has proven itself as a hub of cultural activity in the town.
+Walk through the beautifully restored main entrance with its heavy wooden door and you’re presented with an option to enter the artists’ studios and a bookshop.

 Also on the main floor, the Elihu Book Room (a bookstore) offers a broad selection of hard-to-find magazines, art and architecture books… and, of course, classics from the world’s most recognized authors.